Croatia's former PM Milanovic wins presidential vote

 “Milanovic’s victory is a wind in the sails of the Social Democrats and will strengthen the party ahead of a parliamentary vote (due in the autumn),” political analyst Branko Caratan told state television.

 In the first round of the election two weeks ago, Milanovic beat 11 other candidates to come first with 29.6% of votes, with Grabar-Kitarovic in second place with 26.7%.
-[L8N28W0HV]

 “For me (from now on) each party will on the formal level be the same.
 I will cooperate with everyone who will have the executive power.
 I will not make divisions among the Croatian citizens,” Milanovic told his cheering supporters in the party campaign headquarters.